openpnp/openpnp/Calibration-Solutions.md

 # Calibrating Backlash Compensation

+Backlash compensation is used to avoid the effects of any looseness or play in the mechanical linkages of machine axes.
+More information can be found on the [[Backlash Compensation]] page.

-Using the camera and looking at the calibration primary fiducial, the solution can automatically determine the backlash of the machine.
-It can therefore configure [[Backlash Compensation]] with the correct offsets.
+Using the camera and looking at the calibration primary fiducial, the calibration process can automatically determine the backlash of the machine in X and Y. It can therefore configure [[Backlash Compensation]] with the correct offsets to perfectly compensate.
+The **DirectionalCompensation** is used for best performance.